-Sperry and Gazzaniga, another neuroscientist, gave a split-brain patient a set of four blocks with surfaces that had different colors and patterns.
+Sperry and his student, Michael Gazzaniga, gave a split-brain patient a set of four blocks with surfaces that had different colors and patterns.
 They asked the patient to arrange the blocks to match the patterns on the cards.
 They observed that the patient could complete the task easily with the left hand, but not with the right, which indicates the right hemisphere’s superior spatial ability.

 Sperry received the Nobel prize in 1981.
 In the 1980s, Gazzaniga coined the term “cognitive neuroscience” and later became a psychology professor and researcher who helped inaugurate the study of links between the modular brain and its mental and perceptual functions.

 A new research study contradicts the established view that so-called split-brain patients have a split consciousness.
 Instead, the researchers behind the study, led by UvA psychologist Yair Pinto, have found strong evidence that despite being characterized by little to no communication between the right and left brain hemispheres, a split brain does not cause two independent conscious perceivers in one brain.
 Their results were published in the journal Brain.

 For their study, Pinto and his fellow researchers conducted a series of tests on two patients who had undergone a full callosotomy.
 In one of the tests, the patients were placed in front of a screen and shown various objects displayed in several locations.
 The patients were then asked to confirm whether an object appeared and to indicate its location.